-Let me guess.
-Your inbox looks like it’s having babies overnight.
-Your boss just scheduled another “quick meeting” that’ll somehow eat your entire afternoon.
-And somewhere between your third cup of coffee and your fifteenth sigh of the day, you’re wondering if there’s a prayer for work stress that doesn’t require you to quit and move to a cabin in the woods.
+Let me guess—when you check your inbox, it looks like it has doubled overnight.
+Your boss just scheduled another “quick meeting” that’s sure to take up your entire afternoon.
+And as you sip your third cup of coffee and let out your 15th sigh of the afternoon, you start to wonder if work stress has a prayer, one that doesn’t involve you quitting your job, selling your possessions, and retreating to a cabin in the woods.

-Good news: there absolutely is.
-And no, you don’t have to become a monk to use it.
+Good news: Stress prayer workshops do exist, and you don’t need to become a monk to attend one.

-I’ve been there, friend.
-I’ve had mornings where my work stress was so thick you could spread it on toast.
-Days where I questioned every career decision I’ve ever made while staring at a spreadsheet like it personally offended my ancestors.
-But here’s what I’ve learned after years of walking with Jesus: prayer for work stress isn’t about escaping your job.
-It’s about inviting God right into your cubicle chaos.
+I’ve been there.
+I’ve had mornings where my stress was so thick, you could spread it on toast.
+I’ve had days where I’m staring at spreadsheets like they personally offended my ancestors, and I’m questioning every career decision I’ve ever made.
+But I’ve learned something in my years of walking with Jesus: prayer for work stress isn’t about finding a way to escape your job.
+It’s about inviting God right into the madness.

 Why Prayer Works Better Than Your Fifth Coffee